grpc/grpc.github.io/docs/guides/auth.md

 Credentials can be of two types:

-- Channel Credentials which are attached to a channel such as SSL credentials.
+- *Channel Credentials*, which are attached to a `Channel` such as SSL credentials.
-- Call Credentials which are attached to a call (or `ClientContext` in C++).
+- *Call Credentials*, which are attached to a call (or `ClientContext` in C++).

-Credentials can be composed using `CompositeChannelCredentials` which associates a `ChannelCredentials` and a `CallCredentials` in order to create a new `ChannelCredentials`.
+Credentials can be composed using `CompositeChannelCredentials`.
+A `CompositeChannelCredentials` associates a `ChannelCredentials` and a `CallCredentials` to create a new `ChannelCredentials`.
 The result will, for each call on the channel, send the authentication data associated with the composed `CallCredentials`.

 For example, a `ChannelCredentials` could be created from an `SslCredentials` and an `AccessTokenCredentials`.
-The result, applied to a `Channel` would send the access token for each call on this channel.
+The result when applied to a `Channel` would send the appropriate access token for each call on this channel.

 `CallCredentials` can also be composed using `CompositeCallCredentials`.
 The resulting `CallCredentials`, when applied to a `ClientContext`, will trigger the